At a Glance

 American Goldfinches, Chipping Sparrows, Ovenbirds, Scarlet Tanagers, and Northern Cardinals have all been reported during breeding season.

-By comparison with the bird list for Seymour Cooper Sanctuary, the Blue Ridge Summit CE Atlas Block, within which the sanctuary is located, had a total of 71 species during the first Breeding Bird Atlas, and a total of 83 species during the Second Breeding Bird Atlas; see the species list for the previous atlases.
-These longer lists of species could be considered as your target list for visits to Seymour Cooper; all of these birds would not be breeding on the sanctuary itself, but because they breed in the area they could be observed in or near the sanctuary.
+By comparison with the bird list for Seymour Cooper Sanctuary, the Blue Ridge Summit CE Atlas Block, within which the sanctuary is located, had a total of 71 species during the first Breeding Bird Atlas, a total of 83 species during the Second Breeding Bird Atlas; and 79 species for the Third Atlas (BBA3), which concluded in December 2024.
+See the species list for the first two atlases or the list for BBA3.
+These longer lists of species could be considered as your target list for visits to Seymour Cooper; not all of these birds would be breeding on the sanctuary itself, but because they breed in the area they could be observed in or near the sanctuary.

 If you want to try for additional species diversity when birding at Seymour Cooper, be aware that there is a wetland, about 10 acres in size, on private land across the road from the sanctuary.
 This wetland is not visible from the road, but lies in a stream valley within a forested area less than 250 feet from the north side of Eylers Valley Flint Road and just west of Debold Road.
 The wetland is in a drainage area surrounding a small stream that runs the length of Eylers Valley between Catoctin Mountain to the north and Little Piney Mountain to the south.
 The wetland may attract a different community of birds from what we see on the higher ground of the sanctuary.
 The land containing the wetland is private and should not be entered, but you can listen carefully for singing birds from Eylers Valley Flint Road or along Debold Road, especially at the small bridge just 200 feet north of the Debold Road intersection with Eylers Valley Road.